sama-wellbeing/website/README.md

 1.  **Start developing.**

-    Navigate into your new `/lo-en/` and start it up.
+    Navigate into `/lo-en/` and start it up.

     ```shell
     gatsby develop